-The more common class you will find is the Sea Scallop, which are caught further away from land and have a much larger shell and edible meat, are the variety we offer and are typically preferable for pan searing.
-Once you have a better understanding of the sizing of scallops there are also several other factors that help distinguish these delicious bivalve mollusks.
+The more common class you will find available is the Sea Scallop, which are caught further away from land and have a much larger shell and more edible meat.
+Sea scallops are the variety we offer at Maine Lobster Now.
+They are delicious, easy to pan sear, and offer more meat per portion.

 Diver Scallops are commonly thought to be more ecologically friendly because the individuals picking them can be more selective and limit catch to the larger, more mature mollusks.
 This can be exponentially more time consuming and can cause the price of these items to be much higher than the conventional method of dragging.

 The term Dayboat Scallops refers to the length of the fishing trip and to be categorized as a Dayboat Scallop the boat used to fish must return within 24 hours of departing.
 This increases the freshness of the scallops since they are not stored on the boat for as long as the more common scallop fishing trips.

 Are Dry Scallops better than Wet Scallops?

 Along with size and method of catching scallops the last major distinction for these delicious mollusks is whether they are dry or wet.
 These two terms refer to the method in which the scallops are handled and sold.
 Wet scallops are treated with and soaked in phosphates which add water weight, whereas their counterparts are not treated with this same liquid.

 The process of soaking the scallops in that phosphate mixture is advantageous for the processor by lowering costs, also increasing water weight allows them to charge more.
 We at Maine Lobster Now only sell dry scallops and the difference in taste is substantial.
 Wet scallops are typically tougher and less-flavorful with the excess liquid often causing a soapy taste and smaller final product.
 The dry scallops we offer will have a sweet and natural taste with a much better caramelization and full flavored final product.